Juggling Cup - Mister Babache

-Each cup fits into each other so that they can be grabbed into each other.
+Each cup fits inside each other so that they can be grabbed from inside each other.

-This cup has good inertia given to it by a weight at its end.
-The counterweight system has been well thought out here since you can adjust the inertia of your cups yourself so that they turn more or less thanks to two rubber parts that can be put or removed in the bottom of the cups.
-In the photos, this is the black part.
+This cup has good inertia, which is given by a weight at its end.
+The counterweight system has been well thought out here since you can adjust the inertia of your cups yourself so that they turn more or less thanks to two rubber parts that can be put or removed from the bottom of the cups.
+In the photos, this is the part that can be seen in black.
 There are two in each cup.
 Each cup is supplied with 2 weights.
-This model can therefore give good performance for handling and juggling.
+This model will therefore be able to provide good performance for manipulation and juggling.

-Item made of PVC, this cup is robust and made to endure intensive use both indoors and outdoors!
-The fact that this model is made of PVC has the advantage of making much less noise than aluminum cups.
+Made from PVC, this cup is sturdy and made to withstand heavy use for both indoor and outdoor use!
+The fact that this model is made of PVC has the advantage of making much less noise than aluminum cups .

-On the picture above, the yellow part and the red part represent the removable weights.
+In the image above, the yellow and red sections represent removable weights.
 You can remove one or both.
 Removing one or more weights will slow down the rotation of the cup.

 - Weight: 155g.